tonksflipp/numanthia/README.md

 ## How to Use

+To view the project, follow these steps:

+1. **Download** or **clone** this repository to your computer.
+2. Locate the `index.html` file in the project folder.
+3. **Open** the `index.html` file in any modern web browser (Chrome, Firefox, Edge, etc.).
+4. **Note**: If you have any assets (images, CSS, or JS files), make sure the file paths are correct, especially if you move or rename folders.

-Open the `index.html` file in your browser, or host the project on a simple static site service (like GitHub Pages).
+Alternatively, you can host the project on a static site service like **GitHub Pages** to make it accessible online.

 ## Project Status